Yes, I just used a proper name as a verb in that headline. These are weird times.

 “Yeah, besides not buying all of that stuff, Mister John Q. Taxpayer, we also saved bigly on monthly rent payments to storage facilities.
 Only now your local hospital might have to let you die in their hallway because they don’t have the resources to treat you.
 But think about how much Uncle Sam saved on rent.
 Who knows…another tax cut for the 1% might be in order…”

-On top of the potential for overloading the medical system, we got to learn that some Senators reacted to news of the coming pandemic by selling off stock instead of telling their constituents to prepare.
+On top of the potential to overload the medical system, we got to learn that some Senators reacted to news of the coming pandemic by selling off stock instead of telling their constituents to prepare.

 Also, the American people found out that our nation’s pandemic response protocols got dismantled by the current administration, just because they wanted to spite the black guy who lived in the White House from January of 2009 to January of 2017.

-The most disturbing information has been how badly the GOP and the investor class wants the rest of America to risk death in order to save their beloved stock market.
+The most disturbing information has been how badly the GOP and the investor class want the rest of America to risk death in order to save their beloved stock market.

 The high-net-worth crowd played their parts in my first, second, and fourth books.
 It always seemed that they had fascist tendencies and wanted a “socialism for the rich, capitalism for the poor” system that killed off their Fox News-watching worshippers early.
 But after this week…damn.